milangoyal2/MySmartUSC/README.txt

     iii.
 Once in /apppasswords, click add device > other, set name to mysmartusc iv.
 Click generate, and copy 16-character password to safe location
     v.
 Login in using email address and custom (generated) password

+Notes:

+Notifications may take up to 5 minutes to appear (from time email was sent)